supabase/headless-vector-search/README.md

 ## Headless Vector Search

 Provides a vector/similarity search for any documentation site.
-It's [headless](https://en.wikipedia.org/wiki/Headless_software), so that you can build your own UI.
+It's [headless](https://en.wikipedia.org/wiki/Headless_software), so that you can integrate it into your existing website.

 ### How it works: